Financing a PLNU Education

 Transfer GPA of 3.600 or higher

-The Transfer Merit 1 Scholarship and Transfer Merit 2 Scholarship are renewable with a cumulative GPA of > 3.200 (not rounded) calculated at the end of three full PLNU semesters.
+The Transfer Merit 1 Scholarship is renewable with a cumulative GPA of 3.000 (not rounded) calculated at the end of three full-time semesters.
+The Transfer Merit 2 Scholarship is renewable with a cumulative GPA of > 3.200 (not rounded) calculated at the end of three full PLNU semesters.
 The Transfer Merit 3 Scholarship is renewable with a cumulative GPA of > 3.400 (not rounded) calculated at the end of three full PLNU semesters.
 The student’s cumulative GPA will be reevaluated at the end of each subsequent fall semester for renewal during the next academic year.
 It is available for a maximum of eight (8) semesters.

 Transfer students with less than 17 units will be evaluated on a case-by-case basis for academic scholarship eligibility.